-In 2022, the Incentive Plan cash bonus for Messrs.
-Lutnick, Merkel, Windeatt, Hauf, and Bisgay as a percentage of the overall total compensation paid to them by BGC was approximately 15.38%, 25.0%, 10.87%, 33.95% and 40.5%, respectively.
+In 2023, the Incentive Plan cash bonus for Messrs.
+Lutnick, Merkel, Windeatt, and Hauf as a percentage of the overall total compensation paid to them by BGC was approximately 20%, 28.26%, 18.18%, and 23.15%, respectively.

-Incentive Plan Bonus Guidelines for 2023
+Incentive Plan Bonus Goals for 2024

-In April 2023, our Compensation Committee determined that Messrs.
-Lutnick, Merkel, Windeatt and Hauf, our executive officers, would be participating executives for 2023 in our Incentive Plan.
-For 2023, the Committee used the same performance criteria for all executive officers and set a bonus for 2023 equal to the maximum value allowed for each individual pursuant to the terms of the Incentive Plan (i.e., \$25 million), provided that (i) the Company achieves operating profits or Adjusted Earnings for 2023, as calculated on substantially the same basis as the Company's financial results press release for 2022, or (ii) the Company achieves improvement or percentage growth in gross revenue or total or net transaction volumes for any product for 2023 as compared to 2022 over any of its peer group members or other industry measures, as reported in the Company's 2023 financial results press release, in each case calculated on substantially the same basis as in the Company's financial results press release for 2022 and compared to the most recently available peer group information or other industry measures, in each case subject to any appropriate corporate adjustment to reflect stock splits, reverse stock splits, mergers, spin offs or any other extraordinary corporate transactions, including the Corporate Conversion Transactions.
-Following the Corporate Conversion, such guidelines shall be in effect with respect to BGC Group, Inc. in accordance with the Incentive Plan and the Equity Plan, as applicable, or any applicable successor plan of BGC Group, Inc. As each of the Company's executive officers also provides services to certain of our operating partnerships and subsidiaries, potential bonuses for 2023 are also on behalf of all such operating partnerships and subsidiaries, as may be applicable.
+In March 2024, our Compensation Committee determined that Messrs.
+Lutnick, Merkel, Windeatt and Hauf, our executive officers, would be participating executives for 2024 in our Incentive Plan.
+For 2024, the Committee used the same performance criteria for all executive officers and set a bonus for 2024 equal to the maximum value allowed for each individual pursuant to the terms of the Incentive Plan (i.e., \$25 million), provided that (i) the Company achieves operating profits or Adjusted Earnings annually for 2024, as calculated on substantially the same basis as in the Company's earnings release for the fiscal year ended December 31, 2023, (ii) the Company achieves improvement or percentage growth in gross revenue or total or net transaction volumes for any product for 2024 as compared to 2023 over any of its peer group members or other industry measures, as reported in the Company's earnings release for the fiscal year ended December 31, 2024, in each case calculated on substantially the same basis as in the Company's 2023 earnings release and compared to the most recently available peer group information or other industry measures, (iii) the Company increases its market penetration for any product or business into any new market or geography in 2024 as compared to 2023, (iv) the Company achieves the successful execution in 2024 of any material, significant, accretive, or strategic acquisition, entry into any joint venture, or disposition of any business or asset, (v) the Company achieves in 2024 the strategic hire or retention of key personnel in competitive market conditions, or (vi) the Company achieves in 2024 other strategic or significant performance as recognized by the Compensation Committee in its sole discretion (collectively, the "2024 Performance Goals").

+The 2024 Performance Goals, in each case, are expected to be reviewed by the Compensation Committee with no particular weighting toward any specific 2024 Performance Goal or other factor and are subject to any appropriate corporate adjustment to reflect stock splits, reverse stock splits, mergers, spin offs or any other extraordinary corporate transactions.
+As each of the Company's executive officers also provides services to certain of our operating partnerships and subsidiaries, potential bonuses for 2024 are also on behalf of all such operating partnerships and subsidiaries, as may be applicable.

-The Compensation Committee determined that the payment of any such amount may be in the form of cash, shares of Class A common stock, limited partnership units or other equity or partnership awards permitted under our Equity Plan or otherwise.
-The extent determined to reflect the portion of an executive officer's compensation related to services performed for a particular subsidiary, entity or affiliate, as noted above, the cost of compensation awarded under any of the BGC Compensation Plans, or, as applicable, the Newmark Compensation Plans, shall be borne by such operating partnership or entity.
-The Committee, in its sole and absolute discretion, retains the right to establish the amount of any Incentive Plan bonus payment based upon any factors it determines, including whether and the extent to which the Performance Goals or any other corporate, as well as individual, performance objectives have been achieved.
-The Committee further retains discretion to authorize bonuses and other awards to the Participating Executives regardless of whether or not such bonuses and awards are tax deductible under tax law in effect at the time of such bonuses and awards.
+The Compensation Committee determined that the payment of any such amount may be in the form of cash, shares of Class A common stock, or other equity awards permitted under our Equity Plan.
+The extent determined to reflect the portion of an executive officer's compensation related to services performed for a particular subsidiary, entity or affiliate, as noted above, the cost of compensation awarded under any of the BGC Group Compensation Plans shall be borne by such operating partnership or entity.
+The Committee, in its sole and absolute discretion, retains the right to reduce the amount of any Incentive Plan bonus payment based upon any factors it determines, including whether and the extent to which the 2024 Performance Goals or any other corporate, as well as individual, performance objectives have been achieved.
+The Committee further retains discretion to authorize bonuses and other awards to the participating executives regardless of whether or not such bonuses and awards are tax deductible under tax law in effect at the time of such bonuses and awards.